Winter Whitetails: A Guide to Backyard Deer Feeding

 Backyard Pitfalls

-One pitfall of winter-feeding is its impact on deer density.
+One pitfall of winter feeding is its impact on deer density.
 Large-scale feeding operations can increase whitetail numbers, thus depleting natural forage supplies.
-This ties-in with the concept of carrying capacity or the environment’s ability to offer life support for a set number of animals, based on available resources.
+This ties in with the concept of carrying capacity or the environment’s ability to offer life support for a set number of animals, based on available resources.
 The goal with any backyard feeding is to offer just a small supplement and not to replace natural feed completely.
 Keep your backyard feeding small scale—cater only to a small handful of deer.

-Helping the offspring
+Helping the Offspring

 One devastating hidden effect of a harsh winter is observed with adult does, and often results in the death of fawns during birth.
 Studies have shown that females with improved winter nutrition have fewer fawns die at birth, and increased fecundity rates, or the delivery of multiple fawns.
 Improved winter diet is beneficial to all members of a whitetail population, and one reason why we offer supplemental winter feed.

-Conservation at work
+Deer Conservation at Work

 As an active conservationist of Ontario’s northeast, I find being able to assist deer populations during difficult months both fun and beneficial.
 Maintaining a small backyard feeder has offered me an intimate glimpse into whitetail behaviour, rarely seen, and made for great photo opportunities.